-- Report The number of MLD membership reports sent from this interface. - Done The number of messages sent by a host for a specific multicast group, to signal the router that there may not be any further group members on the local subnet. - G Query The number of general guery messages sent from this interface. - G(-S)-S Query The number of group specific or group-and-source specific query messages sent from this interface. - Drop The number of times a report, leave or query was dropped.
-Packets may be dropped due to invalid format, rate limiting, packet content not allowed, or MVR6 group report received. - Join Success The number of times a multicast group was successfully joined.
+- Report The number of MLD membership reports sent from this interface. - ◆ Leave The number of leave messages sent from this interface. - ◆ G Query The number of general query messages sent from this interface. - ◆ G(-S)-S Query The number of group specific or group-and-source specific query messages sent from this interface.